2026 Dublin Central by-election

-A by-election is due to be held in the Dáil constituency of Dublin Central in Ireland in 2026, to fill the vacancy left by the resignation of Paschal Donohoe.
-Under the Electoral (Amendment) Act 2011, the writ for the by-election must be issued within six months of the vacancy.
+A Dáil by-election was held in the constituency of Dublin Central in Ireland on 22 May 2026, to fill the vacancy in the 34th Dáil left by the resignation of Fine Gael Teachta Dála (TD) Paschal Donohoe on 21 November 2025.
+It was held on the same as the 2026 Galway West by-election.

+The by-election was won by Daniel Ennis of the Social Democrats, leading to the party having two TDs in the same constituency for the first time in their history.
+The by-election was also marked by Fianna Fáil's worst by-election performance ever, surpassing the poor performance the party had in the 2021 Dublin Bay South by-election.

+Timing

+Under the Electoral (Amendment) Act 2011, the writ of election for the by-election must be issued within six months of the vacancy.
+The writ to fill the vacancy was agreed by the Dáil on 22 April.
+On the following day, the Minister for Housing, Local Government and Heritage set the election date for 22 May.

 Constituency profile

+The Dáil constituency of Dublin Central elects four TDs.
 Dublin Central is regarded as one of the most social and ethnically diverse constituencies in Ireland.
-It contains Dublin's main shopping district and financial areas.
-The constituency consists of largely traditional working class areas such as East Wall, North Strand, Summerhill, Ballybough, Sheriff Street and Cabra with more suburban middle class Glasnevin and Lower Drumcondra on the northern fringes of the constituency.
+In 2020, the constituency's population was 65.7% Irish, versus 87% for the country as a whole.
+The constituency consists of largely traditional working class areas such as East Wall, North Strand, Summerhill, Ballybough, Sheriff Street and Cabra with more suburban middle class Stoneybatter, Phibsborough, Glasnevin and Lower Drumcondra on the northern fringes of the constituency.
+It contains O'Connell Street, the Four Courts and the IFSC.
+Dublin Central was the location of the 2023 Dublin riot, and anti-immigration candidates have a presence here.
 At the 2024 general election, Dublin Central elected one Sinn Féin, one Social Democrat, one Fine Gael and one Labour TD.